 A master tradesman will have a box of trusty tools and your part time business will have a better chance of succeeding if you have the right tools.
 In this chapter, we will show you some tools that will support some of the aspects of starting your business.

 We’ve included a mix of tools you can leverage and base your entire business on, as well as tools that can save you time and help you better manage your business.
 You will appreciate these tools, especially the ones that solve a problem outside of your area of expertise.
 So for example, just because you haven’t mastered web development yet, doesn’t mean you can’t sell web design as a service, because tools like Squarespace and Wix allow you to create professional standard websites without coding experience with their drag and drop tools.
+If you have a more technical background you can try more advanced and complex website platforms like WordPress, Prestashop or Magento

 In this chapter, we’ll introduce you to some of the tools that may help you based on chapter 1, but there are a lot more options than these, so be sure to explore all possibilities.